-- 1.13.5 While there are no plans to request that licensed premises share their risk assessments on a periodic basis, where concerns do exist, perhaps prompted by new or existing risks, the Licensing Authority is likely to request that a licensee share a copy of its risk assessment.
-The risk assessment will set out the measures the licensee has put in place to address specific concerns, thereby potentially reducing the occasions on which a premises review and the imposition of licence conditions is required. - 1.13.6 When comprising their risk assessments operators should consider: - The risks posed to the licensing objectives by the provision of gambling facilities at each of their premises in the local authority area. - Reference to any specific local risks - How the operator proposes to mitigate these risks. - How the operator will monitor specific risks. - 1.13.7 Although not forming an exhaustive list, the following factors are ones which operators may wish to consider when comprising and reviewing their risk assessments: - The geographical location of the premises and socio-economic makeup of the area. - The type and usage of the premises. - The layout and size of the premises, e.g. access and egress, position of counters and gaming machines, lines of sight between counters and entrance points and machines, the physical structure of the premises, presence of any visual obstacles.
+- 1.13.5 When comprising their risk assessments operators should consider: - The risks posed to the licensing objectives by the provision of gambling facilities at each of their premises in the local authority area. - Reference to any specific local risks - How the operator proposes to mitigate these risks. - How the operator will monitor specific risks. - 1.13.6 Although not forming an exhaustive list, the following factors are ones which operators may wish to consider when comprising and reviewing their risk assessments: - The geographical location of the premises and socio-economic makeup of the area. - The type and usage of the premises. - The layout and size of the premises, e.g. access and egress, position of counters and gaming machines, lines of sight between counters and entrance points and machines, the physical structure of the premises, presence of any visual obstacles.
 Particular consideration should be given to the proximity of gaming machines to the entrance to the premises. - Specific types of gambling premises in the local area (e.g. seaside resorts typically have more arcades or FECs) and their density.

-- Whether there are any facilities for sharing information between premises, in particular relating to safeguarding of children and vulnerable adults and preventing anti-social behaviour. - The opening hours of the premises and the possible interaction of the gambling premises with any surrounding night time economy. - Client demographics, the presence of children and vulnerable adults. - Staff numbers, with particular regard to staffing lvels at peak times, such as the summer season when the local population significantly increases. - Staff training, including their role in the protection of children and vulnerable persons and the prevention and detection of crime. - Staff roles and their engagement with other activities, including supervision of the premises. - Issues of lone working and staff working closely with children. - How the gambling facilities are presented and the risk of its appeal to children, including any advertising outside the premises. - There is an expectation for premises to have specific policies in place in respect of safeguarding children and vulnerable adults (see Part A section 15) and in respect of the prevention of money laundering.
+- Whether there are any facilities for sharing information between premises, in particular relating to safeguarding of children and vulnerable adults and preventing anti-social behaviour. - The opening hours of the premises and the possible interaction of the gambling premises with any surrounding night time economy. - Client demographics, the presence of children and vulnerable adults. - Staff numbers, with particular regard to staffing levels at peak times, such as the summer season when the local population significantly increases. - Staff training, including their role in the protection of children and vulnerable persons and the prevention and detection of crime. - Staff roles and their engagement with other activities, including supervision of the premises. - Issues of lone working and staff working closely with children. - How the gambling facilities are presented and the risk of its appeal to children, including any advertising outside the premises. - There is an expectation for premises to have specific policies in place in respect of safeguarding children and vulnerable adults (see part A section 15) and in respect of the prevention of money laundering.